d2l-ai/d2l-en/chapter_preliminaries/probability.md

 means that the occurrence of one event of $A$ does not reveal any information about the occurrence of an event of $B$.
 In this case $P(B \mid A) = P(B)$.
 Statisticians typically express this as $A \perp  B$.
 From Bayes' theorem, it follows immediately that also $P(A \mid B) = P(A)$.
 In all the other cases we call $A$ and $B$ dependent.
-For instance, two successive rolls of a die are independent.
+For instance, two successive rolls of a dice are independent.
 In contrast, the position of a light switch and the brightness in the room are not (they are not perfectly deterministic, though, since we could always have a broken light bulb, power failure, or a broken switch).

 Since $P(A \mid B) = \frac{P(A, B)}{P(B)} = P(A)$ is equivalent to $P(A, B) = P(A)P(B)$, two random variables are independent if and only if their joint distribution is the product of their individual distributions.
 Likewise, two random variables $A$ and $B$ are *conditionally independent* given another random variable $C$